Motorway Services Online

 Various service areas had boasted how much energy they could save or how much electricity they produce on-site, but Gloucester totally changed everything by blending in seamlessly with its surroundings.
 Suddenly every service station wanted to have a huge grass roof, and further government deregulation meant there were a lot of proposals being made, even if virtually none of them made it through the planning process.

 The 'Gloucester effect' did more than just make grass roofs very fashionable: it started a whole fightback against gaudy buildings and tacky advertising.
 Instead wood-effect styling, local branding and local history were introduced to busy service areas across the country.
+The word "authenticity" has been used, with branding starting to learn lessons from social media influencers by talking about "partnerships" rather than franchises.
+This supposedly intimate layout belies the fact that most service stations were still doing everything en masse, with every unit being either a food store or a QSR "store"; any other word for a restaurant or shop seemed to have fallen out of favour.

 Meanwhile, after bringing all customers into the same dining area, service areas now began to spawn additional buildings again.
 Drive thru coffee shops started to appear everywhere, as well as stand-alone restaurants for people who did want a three-course meal after all.
 At Vale of York, the proposed coffee shop would be placed at the far end of the site, with its own seating, car park and picnic area, almost becoming a service area in itself.
+This reflected some sites now being so large they can't easily be walked.

-Service areas which had invested in shopping centres were now struggling to fill them, as those parts of the retail industry was itself in decline.
+Service areas which had invested in shopping centres were now struggling to fill them, as that part of the retail industry was itself in decline.
 Instead, food was the big business (specifically coffee and burgers), as operators targetted the newly-identified "transumers" market.
 Even petrol station operator Euro Garages were becoming more interested in the food franchises they could operate, even if they took on a number of motorway petrol stations from the big operators who felt fuel was a complete distraction from their hospitality trade.

-Petrol stations were big business too, but only because you could use them to sell coffee.
+Petrol stations were big business too, but only because you could use them to sell coffee and snacks.
 At motorway service stations, the on-site petrol station was now a mini service station in its own right, able to do everything the big amenity building next door could do.
 This put us in the strange position where Roadchef were able to send almost all of their staff home on Christmas Day and claim it's OK because their neighbours at Euro Garages were meeting all their contractual obligations for them.

 "Can new motorway services drive an economic recovery?"